- The Annual Cap

 B Visitor Visas

 There are two types of B visas: B-1 business visitors (not for employment in the U.S.), and B-2 visitors for pleasure.
 All visitors, whether entering on B visas or without a visa under the Visa Waiver Program, are presumed to have immigrant intent.
-This means Consular officers who conduct visa interviews at a US Embassy, and also Inspections officers of US Customs & Border Protection at US airports and border ports, start with a presumption that every traveler intends to remain in the United States indefinitely.
-It is the traveler’s responsibility to convince them otherwise.
+This means Consular officers who conduct visa interviews at a US Embassy, and Inspections officers of US Customs & Border Protection at US airports and border ports, start with a presumption that every traveler intends to remain in the United States indefinitely.
+It is the traveler’s responsibility to convince them otherwise, upon each trip, when seeking admission.

-Visitors with 5-year or 10-year B visas may be admitted for a maximum stay of 6 months, but visitors entering under the VWP without a visa may be admitted for a maximum of 90 days.
-Under recent changes to the Foreign Affairs Manual, this makes any change of plans challenging for VWP visitors, as all visitors may be presumed to have misrepresented their intentions at the time of admission if they take any action indicating a change of plans less than 90 days after entry.
+Visitors who have 5-year or 10-year B visas may be admitted for a stay of up to 6 months, but visitors entering under the VWP without a visa may be admitted for a maximum of 90 days.
+This makes any change of plans or unanticipated emergency quite challenging for VWP visitors, as all visitors are presumed to have misrepresented their intentions at the time of admission if they take any action indicating a change of plans less than 90 days after entry.

 Have more questions about B visitor visas or visiting under the Visa Waiver Program?
 Contact Karin Wolman for a consultation today!